felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 As you can see in the picture above, I don't really bother rephrasing the quotes from the book.
 The only time I'll rephrase something is if I can make it shorter, or if I find the original sentence hard to understand.
+Your mileage may vary, though.
+Some people tell me you *have* to reword quotes you get from a book.
+To each their own!

-Personally, I love this step.
+Personally, I love this step of writing highlights on paper.
 I often do this while listening to music, or while watching a video in the background.
 It's very relaxing.
 Just go at your own pace and stop when you've had your fill.